We use affiliate links and may receive a small commission on purchases.

 Also weight was an important factor.
 While I was carrying quite a lot of gear with me it was quite nice to see how fast one of our ultralight hikers went up the mountain.
 He was also wearing proper shoes and not sandals like me.

-The streams on the way up offered a good opportunity to have short break and have a sip.
+The streams on the way up offered a good opportunity to have a short break and have a sip.

 And then it was finally time for packrafting once we reached the lake Nedre Ältsvattnet where we paddled along the river Ältsån.